Benchmark Harness Adapters

 ➕ C++ Google

 The C++ Google Adapter (cpp_google) expects Google Benchmark output in JSON format (ie --benchmark_format=json).
 The latency Measure (ie nanoseconds (ns)) is gathered.
 Only the mean (ie value) is available.
-There are no lower_value and upper_value.
+Neither lower_value nor upper_value are collected.

 🕳 Go Bench

 The Go Bench Adapter (go_bench) expects go test -bench output.
 The latency Measure (ie nanoseconds (ns)) is gathered.
 Only the mean (ie value) is available.
-There are no lower_value and upper_value.
+Neither lower_value nor upper_value are collected.

 ☕️ Java JMH

 The Java JMH Adapter (java_jmh) expects Java Microbenchmark Harness (JMH) output in JSON format (ie -rf json).
+This JSON output is saved to a file, so you must use the bencher run CLI --file option to specify that file path.
 Both latency and throughput Measures (ie nanoseconds (ns) and operations / second (ops/sec)) may be gathered.
 The lower_value and upper_value are the lower and upper confidence intervals for the mean (ie value) respectively.

 🕸 JavaScript Benchmark